LinkedIn Guide

 LinkedIn has privacy settings that control who can view your profile.
 Sometimes, these settings can block others from connecting with you or vice-versa.
 Let's fix that!

 1. Click "Me": Go to your profile and click on the "Me" icon.
-It's all about your world on LinkedIn, after all!

 Steps to navigate to LinkedIn profile settings

 2. Settings & Privacy: Scroll down and find "Settings & Privacy."
-It's where you hold the keys to your profile's kingdom.

 Linkedin connection visibility option in settings

 3. Who Can See Your Connections: Click "Who can see your connections."
 Ensure it's set to "Everyone" or "Your connections."
-Open those doors!

 LinkedIn profile visibility settings

 Step 4 - Private Mode: Check "Profile viewing options."
 If it's set to "Private mode," change it to "Your name and headline."
-Let them see you!

 LinkedIn profile view settings

-Fix #3 - Bypass LinkedIn Connection Limits With Salesrobot
+Fix #3 - Bypass LinkedIn connection limits with Salesrobot

-This fix is applicable for reason #2.
+This fix is applicable for reason #2 - You've hit the Weekly Connection Limit.

 LinkedIn imposes certain daily connection limits to maintain platform integrity.
 Normally, you can reach out to about 20 people daily, but Salesrobot helps bypass the LinkedIn connection limit using 2 methods.